TheSylence/ArchitectureAnalyzer/Docs/rules.md

 Where `<key>` is the key of the rule, `<matcher>` is a matcher that determines which types the rule should be applied to and `...` are the properties of the rule.

 Forbidden is a boolean that determines if the rule is a must or a must not rule. (default: false)

+Description is a string that describes the rule.
+It does not affect the rule or its behavior and is solely for documentation purposes.

 ## Existing rules